aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/parallel-ncgs.rst

     results3 = model3.forward(data=inputs3)

 You can identify the NeuronCores used by each application using the ``neuron-top`` command line tool.
-For more information about the neuron-top user interface, please see https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/neuron-tools/neuron-top-user-guide.html?highlight=neuron-top#user-interface .
+For more information about the neuron-top user interface, please see :ref:`neuron-top-ug`.

 .. code :: bash